-I offer one on one in home dog training in Portsmouth and Gosport, and follow social distancing and mask wearing rules.
+I offer one on one in home dog training in Portsmouth, Gosport and Fareham (UK), and follow social distancing and mask wearing rules.

 Each session is 60 minutes and costs £35.00.
 It is tailor made, so we discuss exactly what your concerns are.

 You love your dog, but these behaviours are driving you and everyone around you crazy!!
 Often times they are the reason so many dogs are surrendered to shelters.
 You’ve probably already seen punishment and yelling are not effective, in fact they can make these issues even worse.
 I will help you get to the root of the problem and help you eliminate it.

 - Jumping on people whether in the house or when out and about

 - Eating poop (outside or from the litter box)